EvanGrillo/FinTech_Course/homework/1_module/README.md

   **Summary**:

   Zillow draws over 4x the average monthly visitors and over 5x the gross profit as Redfin.
 However, Redfin has greater overall revenue.
 A deeper-dive analysis would provide greater insights into the differences between business / financial models and long term strategy.
-A future study could be to explore the possibility of a duopoly forming in the online real estate industry, considering the dominant positions of Zillow and Refin.
+A future study could be to explore the possibility of a duopoly forming in the online real estate industry, considering the dominant positions of Zillow and Redfin.

 ## Recommendations